ArsalKhan1/algorithms/README.md

 ### Recursion Questions and Answers
 1. What are some common pitfalls of recursion?
-    - Simply it's an infinite cycle.
+    - Simply, it's an infinite cycle.
 If there is no appropriate return statement, the recursion function will fall into an infinite cycle.
 This infinite recursion can cause the system to crash.
     - A recursive program has greater space requirements than an iterative program as each function call will remain in the stack until the base case is reached.